demisto/content-docs/docs/integrations/fetching-incidents.md

     last_run = demisto.getLastRun()

-    # The fetch_limit might be different than the fetch_limit_param in case the start time in the current fetch is the same as the start time in the previous fetch.
+    # If the start time in the current fetch is the same as the start time in the previous fetch, the fetch_limit may be different from the fetch_limit_param.
     fetch_limit = last_run.get('limit') or fetch_limit_param

     # It's important to get here the end_fetch_time to pass it into the update_last_run_object function.
     start_fetch_time, end_fetch_time = get_fetch_run_time_range(last_run=last_run, first_fetch=first_fetch,
                                                                 look_back=look_back, timezone=time_zone)

-    # Functions for building the query and send the API call to get the incidents.
+    # Here you insert functions for building the query and sending the API call to get the incidents.
+For example:
     query = build_query(start_fetch_time, end_fetch_time, fetch_limit)
     incidents_res = get_incidents_request(query)